Ridhi1316/sarva_suvidha_task/README.md

 - Date filtering is done via string in `YYYY-MM-DD` format.
 - Responses are strictly based on assignment-provided schemas.
 - PostgreSQL is assumed to be locally hosted on default port `5432`.
-- Input validation is basic; production would require stricter checks.

 ---